 The ETO gives stakeholders independent, trustworthy insight into proven technology developments, cost learning rates, policy trends and analysis and opportunities within the energy transition.

-DNV GL also produces three companion reports on the transition and the long-term implications for the renewables and power industry, oil and gas industry and the maritime industry, addressing each sector’s dynamics as a result of our main global forecast report.
+DNV also produces three companion reports on the transition and the long-term implications for the renewables and power industry, oil and gas industry and the maritime industry, addressing each sector’s dynamics as a result of our main global forecast report.

-DNV GL Group President and CEO Remi Eriksen says that, “At a time when we are trying to recover from the ongoing pandemic as individuals and as communities, we cannot afford to make costly mistakes.
+DNV Group President and CEO Remi Eriksen says that, “At a time when we are trying to recover from the ongoing pandemic as individuals and as communities, we cannot afford to make costly mistakes.
 The 2020 edition of our Outlook is needed now more than ever to shine a light on a transition that represents the greatest source of risk, and opportunity, in our business environment.”